 The Volkswagen Group embarked on an immense electric car offensive when it released a Golf-sized hatchback named ID.3 for the European market.
 It’s not coming to the United States, but we’ll get a battery-powered crossover called ID.4.
 We can also look forward to a retro-inspired van previewed by the ID Buzz concept.
 We’re still crossing our fingers that the head-turningly awesome ID Buggy concept we drove in California will reach production.

-Volvo is a Swedish company founded in 1927.
-A Chinese firm, Zhejiang Geely Holding Group, bought the company from Ford.
-It then invested a substantial amount of time and money into updating its lineup, focusing on electrification and autonomy.
+Volvo is a Swedish company founded in 1927 then bought by Ford in 1999.
+Since 2010, its new owners, Zhejiang Geely Holding Group in China, have invested a substantial amount of time and money into updating its lineup, focusing on electrification and autonomy.
 Today, Volvo stands out as one of the market leaders when it comes to technology.

 Geely and Volvo co-founded Polestar, an upmarket brand that specializes in luxurious electric cars.

-The future of the automotive industry belongs to the car manufacturers who master the right technology.
-None of these big name brands are shy when it comes to innovation.
+Mastering technology is the name of the game in dominating the automotive industry in the future.
+Every one of these big-name brands strives towards innovation.
 Mitsubishi was one of the first manufacturers to offer an electronically controlled differential.
-Mercedes-Benz was the first to offer a SmartKey, and both GM and Ford rivaled for the first to come out with turbocharged engines.
+Mercedes-Benz was the first to provide a SmartKey, and both GM and Ford rivaled to be the first to come out with turbocharged engines.
 German car manufacturers are even making bets that lasers will soon replace halogen and LED headlamps.

 It might come as a surprise that so many carmakers have partnered to infiltrate the automobile market.
-But alliances among automakers often means more innovation for consumers.
-To that end, we can’t complain about the confusing mashups of multiple big-name brands.
-We’ll just sit back and wait for the next great advancement in the car industry to emerge.
+But alliances among automakers often means more innovation for consumers, so the customers are the ones who really profit in the end.
+So even if it means a little confusion due to the mashups of multiple big-name brands, we’ll just sit back and wait for the next significant advancement in the car industry to emerge.
 If we’re lucky, we might get to test drive it.

 - Every upcoming electric car